aMarcireau/origami/README.md

           "updated": 1513430331442, # last metadata update, in milliseconds since 1970-01-01 "selected":
             false # false means that the publication is not selected
-            #     a single publication may be selected at once,
+                  # only one publication can be selected
           "bibtex": "@article{...}", # the article's BibTeX as a string "x": 1.0813568646326681, # the publication's node position's x coordinate in the graph, float "y": -1.563450690825733, # the publication's node position's y coordinate in the graph, float